TanStack/table/docs/api/features/column-sizing.md

 setColumnSizing: (updater: Updater<ColumnSizingState>) => void
 ```

 Sets the column sizing state using an updater function or a value.
-This will trigger the underlying `onColumnSizingChange` function if one is passed to the table instance options, otherwise the state will be managed automatically by the table.
+This will trigger the underlying `onColumnSizingChange` function if one is passed to the table options, otherwise the state will be managed automatically by the table.

 ### `setColumnSizingInfo`